 The Beatles always played a variety of styles.
 They also deserve credit for helping make Country more acceptable to rock/pop fans…which in turn paved the way for Country Rock.

 Growing up in the 1950’s, The Beatles were fans of Country & Western, as it was called then.
 John Lennon said that before he learned to play the guitar, he was already imitating Hank Williams songs .
 While all of The Beatles liked Country, Ringo is the biggest fan.
 Among his vocal performances are songs by Buck Owens (“Act Naturally”) and Carl Perkins (“Matchbox” & “Honey Don’t”).
 The Beatles also did some of their own songs with a country touch, such as “What Goes On”, “I Don’t Want To Spoil The Party” and “I’ve Just Seen A Face”.
-You can hear more of their country performances on the BBC radio collections.

 With the immense popularity of The Beatles, if they played a type of music, it put their stamp of approval on it.